minhhieple97/corgi-link/README.md

 **📊 Real-Time Analytics & Insights**
 Comprehensive analytics dashboard with geographic tracking, referral analysis, and user behavior insights to help you understand and optimize your link performance.

+**👁️ Intelligent URL Preview System**
+Advanced link preview technology that automatically extracts Open Graph metadata, Twitter Cards, and website information to display rich previews with titles, descriptions, images, and favicons - all with seamless dark/light mode support.

+**🤖 AI-Powered Alias Generation**
+Revolutionary machine learning system that analyzes website content, extracts meaningful keywords, and generates contextually relevant short codes.
+Our AI crawls the target URL, processes the content semantically, and suggests memorable aliases that reflect the actual content - making your short links both meaningful and brandable.

 ## ✨ Key Features

 <table>